 People will oily skin are familiar with melting makeup, especially in Singapore’s hot and humid climate.
 If you face this problem, choosing a primer that’s suited for oilier skin types can help make sure your makeup doesn’t budge and remain flawless-looking throughout the day.

 What to look out for in a primer for oily skin?

 One of the things you’d want to look out for in a primer suitable for you: silicone derivatives.
 Silicone provides slip and lubrication, allowing the feel of the product on the skin to be soft and smooth.
-Furthermore silicone acts as a filler, thereby filling any enlarged pores and texture, while providing a blurring effect, to create a smooth canvas.
+Furthermore, silicone acts as a filler, thereby filling any enlarged pores and texture, while providing a blurring effect, to create a smooth canvas.

 These primers contain water (aqua) and other humectant ingredients such as glycerin.
 Humectants draw moisture from the surroundings to the skin, thereby providing hydration.
 More often than not, oily skin types are a result of insufficient hydration, which the skin then overcompensates through increased sebum production.

 Such primers include the Cover FX’s Custom Blot Drops.
 As much as possible, avoid primers and products that contain alcohol.
 While alcohol provides a nice cooling and dry-touch feel, it runs the risk of sensitivity and could be drying the skin instead.
-Also think twice before you pick a primer that contain oils – you definitely don’t need more of it if you want your makeup to stay.
+Also, think twice before you pick a primer that contains oils – you definitely don’t need more of it if you want your makeup to stay.

 How to choose a primer for oily skin?